Razat94/learngit/README.md

 ` $ git commit -m "message" `

+### How to add files and make a commit in one command:
+` $ git commit -a -m "message" `

 ### …or push an existing Git repository from the command line to a Github repo
 > Run this command initially if you're pushing to a new Github repo:
 > <br> ` $ git remote add origin [Github Repo URL].git `

 ` $ git push -u origin master `
+> The `-u` option is only needed if the remote branch doesn't yet exist

 Run the command
 ` $ git push -f origin master `